michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 ### Putting your code into a package
-You can go a step further and write your own little package that includes everything you need working with your data project and is not already available on [CRAN](https://cran.r-project.org/), [R-universe](https://r-universe.dev/search/) or [anywhere else](https://rdrr.io/find/?repos=cran%2Cbioc%2Crforge%2Cgithub&page=0&fuzzy_slug=).
+You can take it a step further and write your own little package that includes everything you need working with your data project and is not already available on [CRAN](https://cran.r-project.org/), [R-universe](https://r-universe.dev/search/) or [anywhere else](https://rdrr.io/find/?repos=cran%2Cbioc%2Crforge%2Cgithub&page=0&fuzzy_slug=).
 This way you have your own functions and report templates available within R and easily share them with your colleagues.
 Check out the book [R Packages](https://r-pkgs.org/index.html) by Headly Wickham and Jenny Bryan.